Gender-neutral language: General

-Historically, the use of masculine pronouns in place of generic was regarded as non-sexist, but various forms of gender-neutral language have become a common feature in written and spoken versions of many languages in the late twentieth century.
+Historically, the use of masculine pronouns in place of generic pronouns was regarded as non-sexist, but various forms of gender-neutral language became a common feature in written and spoken forms of many languages in the late twentieth century.
 Feminists argue that previously the practice of assigning masculine gender to generic antecedents stemmed from language reflecting "the prejudices of the society in which it evolved, and English evolved through most of its history in a male-centered, patriarchal society."
 During the 1970s, feminists Casey Miller and Kate Swift created a manual, The Handbook of Nonsexist Writing, on gender neutral language that was set to reform the existing sexist language that was said to exclude and dehumanize women.
 In 1995, the Women's Press published The A–Z of Non-Sexist Language, by Margaret Doyle.
 Both publications were written by American authors, originally without the consideration of the British-English dialect.
 Many feminist efforts were made to reform the androcentric language.
 It has become common in some academic and governmental settings to rely on gender-neutral language to convey inclusion of all sexes or genders (gender-inclusive language).

 Various languages employ different means to achieve gender neutrality: